rmasci/go-teams-notify/README.md

 This fork is now a standalone project.

-This project should be considered to be in "maintenance" mode.
-Further contributions and but fixes are welcome, but the overall cadence and priority is likely to be lower in comparison to other projects that I maintain.
-I plan to apply bugfixes, maintain dependencies and make improvements as warranted to meet the needs of dependent projects.
+This project should be considered in "maintenance" mode.
+Further contributions and bug fixes are welcome, but the overall cadence and priority is likely to be lower in comparison to other projects that I maintain.
+That said, I plan to apply bugfixes, maintain dependencies and make improvements as warranted to meet the needs of dependent projects.

 With work having stalled on the upstream project, others have also taken an